pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/elb.md

 account.
 The load balancers created above will use it automatically, in addition to its default public or private subnets, depending on whether you've overridden the default of public using `external`.

-If you'd like to create a load balancer for a custom VPC, simply pass the `vpc` property:
+If you'd like to create a load balancer for a custom VPC, pass the `vpc` property:

 ```typescript
 import * as awsx from "@pulumi/awsx";